cynwong/hhop/README.md

 > As a user,
 > I want a database of recipes,
-> So that I can view and create recipes with like minded people.
+> So that I can view and create recipes with like-minded people.

 ## Instructions to user

 * [Recipe Lovers Site](https://hhop-recipe-blog.herokuapp.com)
-* Login or sign up to create an account.
+* Log in or sign up to create an account.
 * Use the search bar to look for publicly available recipes.
 * Click the heart icon on a recipe card to add it to your favorites list.
-* Use view button to see the full recipe.
+* Use the view button to see the full recipe.
 * Click "Create" to add your own recipe.
-* Use Edit or delete delete buttons to modifiy or remove recipes you create.
+* Use Edit or delete buttons to modify or remove recipes you create.
 * Use the "Publish Recipe" button to share your recipe with others! (note: this will make your recipe public)
 * Click the "Home" icon to view a full list of recipes you have created or favorited.
 * Click the settings icon to change you password.